Wheelchair Fencing Performance

-The EIS is responsible for the management of the Wheelchair Fencing World Class Programme which is made up of two athletes, Dimitri Coutya and Piers Gilliver.
+The EIS is responsible for the management of the Wheelchair Fencing World Class Programme which is made up of three athletes, Dimitri Coutya, Piers Gilliver and Oliver Lam-Watson

 Athletes require accuracy, power and speed, as well as high levels of fitness to maintain performance throughout competitions, as well as high-level technical skill and quick decision making.

-Tailored programmes are developed for the Paralympic athletes to further their understanding of the performance demands of the sport, which sees athletes fight over three weapons; the epee, foil and saber.
+Tailored programmes are developed for the Paralympic athletes to further their understanding of the performance demands of the sport, which sees athletes fight over three weapons; the epee, foil and sabre.

 Sport science and medical practitioners work closely with athletes and coaches to maximise the benefits of athletes’ training and prepare them for competitions.